TaskBeacon/taskbeacon.github.io/source/LLMs.md

 **Quick Start**

-The easiest way to use `psyflow-mcp` is with `uvx`, which handles the installation and execution in a single command.
+The easiest way to use `taskbeacon-mcp` is with `uvx`, which handles the installation and execution in a single command.

 1.  **Install `uvx`**:
     ```bash